r00t-3xp10it/hacking-material-books/bash/parsing_data_in_bash.md

       ifconfig wlan0 | sed '1d;4d'   # delete 1º and 4º line
       ifconfig wlan0 | sed '1d;5,8d' # delete 1º line and from 5º until 8º line

-<br /><br />

-      In the next example we are using s/ [substitute flag] with /g [global flag] to replace ALL occurencies of the suplied expression globally, we also stack commands together using the [;] (semi-collon symbol)

 - Execute **multiple** sed commands or **regex** using sed -e switch<br />

       ifconfig wlan0 | sed -e 's/netmask/obfuscated/g; s/inet/cia/g; s/bytes/badsum/g'